AumkarGorde/ECommerce/README.md

 - Use MongoDB as Database
 - Enable Cors
 - Turn in it in proper business ecomerce api as this contains only software design concepts
+- Refactor Authentication with proper implementaion issuer and audience.